bernardinhio/ParadoxCatBernard/README.md

+I started developing this App when I was asked by one employer in Munich and others to show an example of my work such as technical, conceptual and architectural level.
+As I am employee full time I did the App progressively during early mornings or evenings, and I am still doping it.
+Sure the code needs cleaning and more optimization for better readability, but the goal is to show my abilities after all.

-I developed this App when I was asked by some employers to show an example of my work on the technical, conceptual and architectural level.
-First of all, the ability to score a Bowling game is not an easy task from the logical level, so this needed a smart algorithm to put in place (see explanation of the game down)
+The idea of scoring a Bowling game is not an easy task on the logical level, so this needed a smart algorithm to put in place (see explanation of the game down).
+In addition when I made the reactive concept, this expanded a lot the code because every action on the UI required feedback or guidance in the flow of the bowling game.

+I didn’t except it will be such huge task of programming, but honestly I enjoyed because finally I can put something online about my abilities.

+Tech things:

-I decided to use Databinding technology that will always notify the observers in the Layout about the changes in logic.
-I used Kotlin because it is the trendiest language for Android that can be combined with Java.
-In addition I fell in Love with Kotlin since I was doing the Udemy.com online courses in January 2018 then using it in my new classes.
+I decided to use Databinding technology that will always notify the observers and the Layout about the changes in logic.
+I used Kotlin because it is the trendiest language for Android right now, but I could have done in Java too, however Kotlin is more powerful and concise.
+In reality I love it since I was doing the Udemy.com online courses in January 2018.
+I use it since then then for the new classes.

 I used the MVVM architecture even for such small number of Activities and Fragments.
-In the ViewModel I have put all the logic, in the XML I used the ViewModel to set values.
+In the ViewModel I have put all the logic (that should also be tested with some Unit tests that I will add later).
+In the XML I used a viewModel object to get its fields and set them as values in the layout such as color / text / click listeners

-In this App I tried to implement many features to show how I deal with them.
-I created a cool animation to show the result of the game at the end, it appears in fade in, shakes and go back then fade out showing the result of the competition between the 2 teams.
+In this App I tried to implement many features to show to any employer how I deal with them.
+But as I said, the whole code needs some “clean code” even it is working perfectly.

+In Summer 2018 is started doing animations, such as for notifications and layouts floating, so I created a cool animation to show the result of the game at the end, it appears in fade in, shakes (rapid short +3degrees rotations left-right), then goes back, then fade out showing the result of the competition between the 2 teams.

+I made a lot of work on the usability of things, such as drawers on enabled and disabled and different styling for background changes and colors
-I also designed some buttons, icons and titles in png using Corel Draw for example, and especially I applied the “reactive programing” approach to constantly change something in the UI (such as hints / messages / colors / icons…) when the user tries to enter something or interact with the page.
+I also designed some Labels in png using Corel Draw for example.
+As I applied the “reactive programing” approach to constantly change something in the UI (such as hints / messages / colors / icons…) when the user tries to enter something or interact with the page.

 I like to implement advanced user experience concepts and UI that really engage with users.
-It is called “UCD” or user-centered-designs.
+It is my hobby to think of the user-centered-designs.
 I believe it is the secret of success of many Apps.
-It is also part of my Master studies in Usability Engineering and my hobby to explore new concepts and interactions.
+It is also part of my Master studies in Usability Engineering.
+I like the Android material design classes.

-I will try to refactor or add some features for better “clean code” and better usability.
-I do that during my free time only because in regular time I am full time employee 
+I will try to refactor or add some features in the future during my free time, meanwhile I suggest to you to install the App and start using it to explore its features.

 --------------------  The Game --------------------

 ![bowling_game_cover](https://user-images.githubusercontent.com/20923486/48757534-5da64b00-ec9d-11e8-89d8-8521fc3ee388.jpg)